isawesom3/A_ZUNE/README.md

 ## Blocks preview

-heres a picture of the code in blocks
+heres a picture of the code in javascript: